The serious solution for weight loss™

 - Time frame of full product weeks will be determined at consultation

 - 3 weeks of transition

-- Weekly educational sessions with a registered dietitian
+- Personalized support with weekly educational sessions with a registered dietitian

 *Depending on starting weight, and desired weight loss